 In last one month, Indian Smartphone brands are getting aggressive in adaptation of Android Lollipop operating system.
 Micromax is an entry in this process.
 Its recent launches are an indication that Micromax is serious for a battle of century in low budget category.

 Today, we are reviewing the Canvas Spark, which is aimed to shake up the low budget segment with a pocket friendly price of 5000 rupees.
 We believe, the smartphone will create buzz for some time, but negative rating from users will push it back.
+At this website, we always give priority to battery capacity and processor strength to handle multitasking.
+These two are primary objective in a smartphone while the rest features follow the suite.

-Before we begin a depth review of the Canvas Spark, I would like to offer you article summary.
+Promo: Before we begin a depth review of the Canvas Spark, I would like to offer you article summary.
 We divide this review in three parts.

 - Look, feel, design and built